Evaluation of one-dimensional polylogarithmic integral, with applications to infinite series: Abstract

 \section{Abstract}

 We give systematic method to evaluate a large class of one-dimensional integral relating to multiple zeta values (MZV) and colored MZV.
-We also apply the technique of iterated integrals and regularization to elucidate the nature of some infinite series involving $\binom{2n}{n}$ or $\binom{3n}{n}$ and harmonic numbers.
+We also apply the technique of iterated integrals and regularization to elucidate the nature of some infinite series involving binomial coefficients.
+This technique can be applied to many Apéry-type infinite sums.